 1. Research and Choose Your Course/University: Start by researching the UK courses and universities that interest you.
 Consider factors like course content, university ranking, location, and tuition fees.
 The UK offers a huge variety of bachelor’s programs, so narrowing down your choices is important.
 You might, for example, decide you want to study Engineering at a top-ranked university, or perhaps Business at a university with strong industry links.
 Make sure you meet the entry requirements for each course you plan to apply to.

-2. Create a UCAS Account and Gather Documents: Once you’re ready, create an account on the UCAS Hub (the online application system).
-Have all your documents handy: your transcripts, personal statement draft, reference contact details, and test scores.
-You will enter your personal information, academic history, and choices of courses/universities in the UCAS form.
-International students often need to enter qualification details manually if their school system is not automatically listed – take care to input these accurately.
+2. Create a UCAS Account and Gather Documents: Once you’re ready, create an account on the UCAS Hub.
+Have all your documents handy: your transcripts, personal statement draft, reference contact details, and test scores, if available.
+You will enter your personal information, academic history, and choices of courses or universities in the UCAS form.
+International students often need to enter qualification details manually if their school system is not automatically listed, so take care to input these accurately.

-3. Write Your Personal Statement: As mentioned earlier, the personal statement is a crucial part of the UCAS application.
-You have a limit of 4,000 characters (around 600–700 words) to convey why you’re passionate about the subject and why you’d be a great student.
-Use a professional but enthusiastic tone, and focus on your academic interests, achievements, and relevant experiences.
-Tailor it to the field of study rather than a specific university, since the same statement goes to all your choices.
-For example, Tong Jing Ying emphasized her long-term goal of becoming a researcher in biotechnology and how her foundation studies and club activities built her skills – this helped show admissions tutors her commitment to the field.
+3. Write Your Personal Statement: As mentioned earlier, the UCAS personal statement is a crucial part of the application.
+For 2026 entry onward, it is divided into three structured questions, and the total limit remains 4,000 characters, including spaces.
+The same personal statement goes to all your choices, so focus on the field of study rather than a specific university.
+For example, Tong Jing Ying emphasized her long-term goal of becoming a researcher in biotechnology and how her foundation studies and club activities built her skills.
+This helped show admissions tutors her commitment to the field.

-4. Obtain a Reference Letter: UCAS requires a reference (usually just one for undergraduates).
-This is typically written by a teacher, school counselor, or college lecturer who knows you academically.
-Provide your referee ample time to write a detailed letter.
-They will either upload it directly on UCAS or give it to you to include – the process varies by school.
-Ensure the reference highlights your strengths and suitability for university study.
+4. Obtain an Academic Reference: UCAS requires a reference for undergraduate applications.
+This is typically written by a teacher, school counselor, tutor, or college lecturer who knows you academically.
+Provide your referee ample time to write a detailed reference.
+If you are applying through a school or registered center, they will normally add the reference for you; independent applicants should follow the UCAS instructions for requesting and adding a referee.

-5. Submit the UCAS Application and Pay the Fee: After filling in all sections and attaching any required documents, you will submit your UCAS application.
-There is a small application fee (approximately £27 for multiple choices as of recent cycles).
+5. Submit the UCAS Application and Pay the Fee: After filling in all sections and adding any required information, you will submit your UCAS application.
+For 2026 entry, the UCAS Undergraduate application fee is £28.95 for up to five choices.

 6. Track Your Application and Respond to Offers: After submission, UCAS allows you to track your application status.
-Universities will review your application and may respond with an offer (conditional or unconditional) or a rejection.
-If you receive a conditional offer, it means you’ll need to meet certain conditions (usually specific exam results or English test scores) before you can enroll.
-Once you’ve heard back from all your choices, you’ll choose a Firm choice (your first pick) and an Insurance choice (your backup) and decline any other offers.
-For example, if you applied to five universities and got offers from three, you would pick which one you most want to attend (Firm) and possibly one you’d attend if the first falls through (Insurance).
-The UCAS system will guide you through replying to offers, usually by early May for applications made by the January deadline.
+Universities will review your application and may respond with an offer, either conditional or unconditional, or a rejection.
+If you receive a conditional offer, it means you’ll need to meet certain conditions, usually specific exam results or English test scores, before you can enroll.
+Once you’ve heard back from all your choices, you’ll choose a Firm choice, your first pick, and an Insurance choice, your backup, and decline any other offers.

 Throughout this process, it’s important to stay organized and mindful of communications.
-Check your email regularly (including spam folder) for any messages from UCAS or the universities.
-Sometimes, universities might contact you directly for additional information or an interview (certain courses like art and design might request a portfolio or interview, and some competitive courses may invite applicants to an interview or admissions test).
+Check your email regularly, including your spam folder, for any messages from UCAS or the universities.
+Sometimes, universities might contact you directly for additional information or an interview.
+Certain courses, such as art and design, might request a portfolio or interview, and some competitive courses may require admissions tests.

 Scholarship Applications and Funding

-Applying to universities is one part of the journey – funding your studies is another crucial part, especially for international students facing higher tuition fees and living costs.
-The UK doesn’t have a centralized scholarship application system, so you have to research and apply to scholarships individually.
+Applying to universities is one part of the journey; funding your studies is another crucial part, especially for international students facing higher tuition fees and living costs.
+The UK does not have a single centralized scholarship application system for all awards, so you have to research and apply to scholarships individually.
 Some scholarships are offered directly by universities, while others come from external organizations or government programs.
 The timing and process for scholarships can differ from UCAS.
 Here are some key points to consider:

-• University Scholarships: Many universities automatically consider international applicants for certain merit scholarships when you apply for admission.
-However, for larger awards, you often need to fill out a separate scholarship application.
+• University Scholarships: Many universities automatically consider international applicants for certain merit scholarships when they apply for admission.
+However, for larger or more competitive awards, you often need to fill out a separate scholarship application.
 This might be due around the same time as your admission application or slightly later.
-For instance, Tong Jing Ying applied for the Think Big Undergraduate Scholarship after submitting her UCAS application to Bristol.
+For instance, Tong Jing Ying applied for the Think Big Undergraduate Scholarship after submitting her application to Bristol.
 She followed the instructions on the university’s website and wrote additional essays for the scholarship selection.
 On the other hand, Konstantinos was also offered the same scholarship program at Bristol, and his clear articulation of goals and achievements in the application likely contributed to that success.
-It’s wise to check each university’s financial aid or scholarships page to see what is available for international undergraduates and note the deadlines (which can be as early as January or February, or later in spring).
+It’s wise to check each university’s financial aid or scholarships page to see what is available for international undergraduates and note the deadlines, which can be as early as January or February, or later in spring.

 • External Scholarships: These are scholarships not tied to a single university.
-Examples include government-funded programs or scholarships from organizations.
-There are not that many governemnt or external scholarships for undergraduate students studying in the UK, but there are some.
+Examples include government-funded programs, charitable awards, and scholarships from organizations in your home country or in the UK.
+Major UK government scholarship schemes are often aimed at postgraduate study, so external undergraduate scholarships can be more limited, but there are still some.

 As an international student, it’s also important to plan for living expenses and budget accordingly.
-Even if you obtain partial scholarships, you’ll need to show proof of funds when applying for your student visa (the UK Student Visa requires you to demonstrate you can cover tuition and a certain amount for living costs).
-Some students combine smaller scholarships, part-time work (allowed for degree students up to 20 hours per week during term time), or family funds to afford their studies.
+Even if you obtain partial scholarships, you may need to show proof of funds when applying for your student visa.
+The UK Student visa financial requirement generally includes enough money to pay for your course for one academic year, as shown on your Confirmation of Acceptance for Studies (CAS), plus living costs.
+As of current UK guidance, the living-cost requirement is £1,529 per month for up to 9 months for courses in London and £1,171 per month for up to 9 months for courses outside London, unless an exemption applies.
+Some students combine smaller scholarships, part-time work, if their visa permits it, or family funds to afford their studies.
+Degree-level students on a Student visa are usually allowed to work up to 20 hours per week during term time and full-time during official vacations, but you should always check your visa conditions and university rules.
 The key is to have a realistic financial plan in place by the time you accept an offer.

 After Admission: Visas and Arrival

-Once you have an unconditional offer and have accepted it, the university will issue a Confirmation of Acceptance for Studies (CAS) number, which you’ll use to apply for a UK Student Visa (Tier 4).
-The student visa process requires showing your CAS, financial proof, and other documents like a valid passport and possibly a tuberculosis test result (for certain countries).
-The visa application is usually done online, followed by an appointment at a visa center to submit biometrics.
-Be sure to start this process well in advance of your course start date – you can typically apply for the visa up to 6 months before the course begins if you’re outside the UK.
+Once you have an unconditional offer and have accepted it, the university will issue a Confirmation of Acceptance for Studies (CAS), which you’ll use to apply for a UK Student visa.
+The Student visa has replaced the former Tier 4 (General) student visa.
+The visa process requires a CAS, a valid passport or travel document, and, depending on your circumstances, evidence that you meet the financial requirement, proof of parental consent if you are under 18, a tuberculosis test result if required for your country, and any other documents requested by UK Visas and Immigration.
+The visa application is usually done online, and you will need to prove your identity, either through the UK Immigration: ID Check app or by attending a visa application center if instructed.
+You can typically apply for the visa up to 6 months before the course begins if you’re outside the UK, and decisions usually take about 3 weeks for applications made from outside the UK.

-Additionally, prepare for your move to the UK: arrange accommodation (many first-year international students stay in university halls of residence), book your travel, and plan to arrive in time for orientation/fresher’s week.
-Universities usually have international student support offices to help newcomers settle in, set up bank accounts, register with a doctor, etc. Take advantage of these resources.
+Additionally, prepare for your move to the UK: arrange accommodation, book your travel, and plan to arrive in time for orientation or welcome week.
+Universities usually have international student support offices to help newcomers settle in, set up bank accounts, register with a doctor, and adjust to campus life.
+Take advantage of these resources.

 About the Author: Hyun Lee